 A study of those issues which are of common concern to philosophy and religion.
 Topics focused upon include: the nature and function of religion; the existence and attributes of God; the claims of reason and the claims of faith; God and the problem of evil; the meaning of religious statements; religious experience and the inexpressible; religion and morality; human freedom and the meaning of life.
 Cross-Listed with RELI 200; Prerequisite RELI 110; Offered Most Semesters.

 PHIL 210 — Ethical Perspectives (Area 4.2) (3 credits)

 An introductory exploration of basic ethical issues from different philosophical perspectives as well as from the vantage point of the Christian faith.
 This course is designed to encourage a thoughtful appraisal of the deep questions of life within the broadest possible context.
-Cross-Listed with RELI 210; Prerequisite RELI 110; Offered Most Semesters.
+Cross-Listed with RELI 210; Prerequisite RELI 110; Offered Every Spring Semester.

 PHIL 220 — Our Philosophical Heritage I (Area 3.1A) (3 credits)